 Benjamin Franklin, 1753 & 1772

 Here are a few portraits of Franklin seated besides his device.
 If you look closely you can see the "little brass ball suspended by a silk thread" between the bells.

 The video below the portraits shows a replica of Franklin's bells driven by a type of electrostatic device called a Wimshurst machine.
-(Ben Franklin never used a Wimshurst machine since it was invented 130 years after he built his device.)
+(Ben Franklin never used a Wimshurst machine since it was invented 90 years after his death.)

 - When a storm cloud passes overhead, the bells become charged opposite each other.
 Explain why this happens.